LASIK and Other Vision Procedures

 Conventional laser eye surgery (LASIK and PRK) for years was excellent at reducing or eliminating the lower order aberrations and most patients obtained satisfactory uncorrected vision, usually near 20/20.
 However, conventional laser eye surgery procedures like LASIK and PRK have often increased the degree of higher order aberrations, which accounted for the possible increased likelihood of night vision problems.

-Wavefront-based laser eye surgery measures the amount of both lower and higher order aberrations.
-This information is then used by the excimer laser system for both LASIK and PRK in an attempt to either reduce or at least minimize the increase of higher order aberrations.
-All of the FDA approved laser systems for LASIK and PRK now offer this type of treatment, so that each patient’s optical system is measured more accurately than ever before, producing in effect a unique “finger print” of their pre-operative visual problems.
+Wavefront-Guided LASIK and PRK.
+With Wavefront-Guided LASIK and PRK, this information is then used by the excimer laser in an attempt to either reduce or at least minimize the increase of higher order aberrations.
+All of the FDA-approved laser systems for LASIK and PRK now offer this type of treatment, so that each patient’s optical system is measured more accurately than ever before, producing in effect a unique “finger print” of their pre-operative visual problems.
 This truly customized treatment plan is then implemented in the laser eye surgery (LASIK, PRK) for each patient.

-This Wavefront fingerprint enables the laser eye surgeon to program the laser in order to obtain the best results for the laser eye surgery that is best for you.
-By using Waverfront testing, there is a possibility that your existing higher order aberrations may not increase at all, and some patients report that they can see even better than they did with glasses or contact lenses.
+This Wavefront "fingerprint" enables the laser eye surgeon to program the laser in order to obtain the best results for the laser eye surgery that is best for you.
+By using Wavefront testing, there is a possibility that your existing higher order aberrations may not increase at all, and some patients report that they can see even better than they did with glasses or contact lenses.
 This is known as a "gain in best spectacle corrected visual acuity".
 The FDA studies of Wavefront-based treatments in LASIK, PRK and other laser eye procedures have improved the chance of obtaining 20/20 vision or better and have decreased the chances of significant night vision problems (due to higher order aberrations).

 EpiLasik